 © 2017 John Mount

-John has worked in cinema programming, journalism and advertising and writes fiction in his spare time.
+John has worked in cinema, journalism and advertising and writes fiction when he can.